coordinationdesk/end2end_monitoring_dashboard/README.md

 # Omcs Installation and running

-Omcs is a complete solution for monitoring process, it's based on microservices to collect, compute and display monitoring informations.
+Omcs is a complete solution for monitoring process, it's based on microservices to collect, compute and display monitoring information.
-It use severals components:
+It uses several components:

 - Elasticsearch (Opendistro) for data storage.
 - Grafana for data display.
 - RabbitMq for communication between components.
-- MAAS-Collector for data collecte.
+- MAAS-Collector for data collection.
-- MAAS-CDS ( based on MAAS-Engine) for data compute
+- MAAS-CDS (based on MAAS-Engine) for data computation.

 It depends on Python: